Pageboy/pageboy.github.io/pages/earlywork.md

 ---

 Early art work up to about 1990.
 I haven't managed to digitize everything yet, so this in an ongoing project.

-> Still to add: Kinetic work and Public sculpture